There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Isle Royale National Park, Michigan

 Isle Royale National Park is a US National Park located in Michigan.
-It’s remote and only accessible by boat or aircraft – the nearest town is Houghton, MI, which is about an hour away by seaplane.
+It’s remote and only accessible by boat or aircraft – the nearest town is Houghton, MI, about an hour away by seaplane.
 Isle Royale consists of one large island and many smaller ones nearby on Lake Superior.

 The island is known for its unique flora and fauna, as well as its long natural history and rich heritage.
-There are 36 camping sites available on Isle Royale, which has 2 hectares of total area.
+There are 36 camping sites on Isle Royale, which has 2 hectares of total area.

 If you’re looking to visit Isle Royale National Park, the only way to get there is by seaplane, water taxi, or ferry from Houghton, MI; Copper Harbor, MI; or Grand Portage, MN.